MPA - Master of Public Administration

 - A resume including the student’s work and volunteer experience; and

-- Two letters of reference from individuals with direct knowledge of a student’s work experience or academic performance.
+- Contact information for two people with direct knowledge of a student’s work experience or academic performance, to provide letters of reference.

-Faculty will consider exceptions to the minimum grade point requirement (3.000 in the last 60 hours) based on a student’s academic record, career plans, work and volunteer experience, and letters of reference.
+Faculty will consider exceptions to the minimum grade point requirement based on a student’s academic record, career plans, work and volunteer experience, and letters of reference.
 In reviewing requests for exceptions, faculty give consideration to achieving a diverse student body, racially and culturally, and a balance of preservice and inservice students.

 The Master of Public Administration degree consists of 39 graduate credit hours, taken over at least three semesters of study.